Middle East flight updates: International airlines extend suspensions | The National

 The airline said it would temporarily operate limited commercial flights from King Fahd International Airport in Dammam, Saudi Arabia, to help travellers continue their journeys.

-Trips can be booked to destinations including London, Mumbai, Bangkok, Frankfurt and Nairobi through the airline’s website or mobile app for travel until March 28, with additional dates expected to be announced.
+Trips can be booked to destinations including Paris (until April 5) and London (until April 11).
+Trips to Mumbai, Chennai, Bangkok, Manila, Frankfurt, Cairo and Nairobi can be booked through the airline’s website or mobile app for travel until April 30, with additional dates expected to be announced.

 Gulf Air has also introduced flexible booking options for affected passengers.
 Those with tickets for travel dates up to April 15 may make new bookings free of charge on Gulf Air-operated flights until June 30.
-Passengers scheduled to travel until March 31 may request a refund without fees.
+Passengers scheduled to travel until April 15 may request a refund without a fee.

 Saudia

-Saudia has partially resumed flight operations to and from Dubai and Abu Dhabi.
+Saudia has partially resumed flight operations to and from Abu Dhabi and Dubai.

 Flynas

-Saudi Arabia’s low-cost airline has extended the suspension of flights to and from Abu Dhabi, Sharjah, Doha, Bahrain, Kuwait, Iraq and Syria due to the continued closure of airspace in parts of the region.
+Saudi Arabia’s low-cost airline has extended the suspension of flights to and from Dubai, Abu Dhabi, Sharjah, Doha, Bahrain, Kuwait, Iraq and Syria until April 15.

 Kuwait Airways